edgedb/edgedb/docs/guides/migrations/backlink.rst

-We specify a ``prev`` link because that will make adding a new ``Event`` at the end of the chain easier, since we'll be able to specify the payload and the chain the ``Event`` should be appended to in a single :eql:stmt:`INSERT`.
+We specify a ``prev`` link because that will make adding a new ``Event`` at the end of the chain easier, since we'll be able to specify the payload and the chain the ``Event`` should be appended to in a single :eql:stmt:`insert`.
 Once we've updated the schema file we proceed with our first migration:

 .. code-block:: bash